kyma-project/kyma/docs/kyma/04-04-cluster-installation.md

   GKE
   </summary>

-1. Select a name for your cluster.
-Export the cluster name, the name of your GCP project, and the [zone](https://cloud.google.com/compute/docs/regions-zones/) you want to deploy to as environment variables:
+1. Export the cluster name, the name of your GCP project, and the [zone](https://cloud.google.com/compute/docs/regions-zones/) you want to deploy to as environment variables:

     ```bash
     export CLUSTER_NAME={CLUSTER_NAME_YOU_WANT}